 You Don’t Own an Outdated Asset

-Disadvantages of Leasing Business Equipment
+What Are the Disadvantages of Leasing Equipment?

 There May Be a Higher Overall Cost

-Despite the fact that your monthly payments may be lower with a lease than an equipment loan, in the long run, you will likely pay more for a lease, and then you don’t have an asset to show for the expense.
+Despite the fact that your monthly payments may be lower with a lease than an equipment loan, in the long run, you will likely pay more for a lease, and you don’t have an asset to show for the expense.

 You Can’t Cut Out Early